Cameron1Cruz/cameron1cruz.github.io/_posts/2024-05-18-what-happens-when-you-google-something.md

 ### Web Servers

-First, it is important to quickly define what a website really is.
+First, it's important to quickly define what a website really is.
 A website is simply a collection of files that can tell your browser how to display a webpage and its data.
 These files are housed on a computer called a web server, whose sole purpose is to deliver these files to computers around the world.
-Once delivered, your computer renders the files in the browser to load the website you requsted.
+Once delivered, your computer renders the files in the browser to load the website you requested.

 So now we know that **Amazon.com** is simply a collection of files and data that live on a server somewhere in the world.
 However, in order to connect to the web server, our computer has to know where to send a connection to.